Ordering More Specimen Cards

 A broad overview of the current testing procedure is available online courtesy of the State of Florida Newborn Screening Laboratory at the Bureau of Public Health Laboratories (BPHL) in Jacksonville.

-The monthly Screening Profile Reports contains detailed information for each submitting entity on the number of unsatisfactory specimens collected, including those for which no satisfactory specimen has been received within 5 days of birth.
+The monthly Screening Profile Reports contain detailed information for each submitting entity on the number of unsatisfactory specimens collected, including those for which no satisfactory specimen has been received within 3 days of collection.

 Submitting entities should check these lists periodically to ensure compliance with their statutory obligations to submit a satisfactory screening card for every newborn whose guardian does not object to the test in writing.